JMSDF-MCAS Iwakuni Friendship Day 2017

-Japanese locals attend the 41st Japan Maritime Self-Defense Force – Marine Corps Air Station Iwakuni Friendship Day at MCAS Iwakuni, Japan, May 5, 2017.
+Japanese locals attended the 41st Japan Maritime Self-Defense Force – Marine Corps Air Station Iwakuni Friendship Day at MCAS Iwakuni, Japan, May 5, 2017.
 Since 1973, MCAS Iwakuni has held a single-day air show designed to foster positive relationships and offer an elevating experience that displays the communal support between the U.S. and Japan.
 The air show also encompassed various U.S. and Japanese static aircraft displays, aerial performances and demonstrations, food and entertainment.
-(U.S. Marine Corps video by Cpl.
-Cody Hastings Shepard)
+(U.S. Marine Corps Video by Pfc.
+Isabella Ortega)

 |Date Taken: